Hacker0x01/docs.hackerone.com/docs/programs/redmine.md

 id: "programs/redmine-integration"
 ---

-With Redmine integration, HackerOne makes it easy for you to track Redmine issues as references on HackerOne.
+With the Redmine integration, HackerOne makes it easy for you to track Redmine issues as references on HackerOne.

-In order to configure Redmine integration for you team, [contact HackerOne](https://support.hackerone.com/hc/en-us/requests/new) with the following information:
+In order to configure the Redmine integration for you team, [contact HackerOne](https://support.hackerone.com/hc/en-us/requests/new) with the following information:

 - The base URI of the Redmine instance (e.g. https://redmine.company.com/)
 - The project (project_id) you’d like issues to default to (an integer)